ziyuw2/Behavior-neuromodulation/README.md

 ### +audiHelper
-Contains functions used to generate tones of different intensity
+Contains functions used to generate tones of different frequency

 ### +niHelper
 Contains functions used to extract TTL from NI DAQ analog recording